 If the surviving correspondence of Pliny or Cicero is a reliable witness, the Romans were prodigious letter writers.
-This course will read and analyze the published letters of the more illustrious Romans named above, and letters that survive on papyri and wooden tablets, such as the famed Vindolanda letters.
-The study of the epistolary genre reveals details of daily life, personal relationships, and political bickering as well as colloquialisms and unusual language.
-Letters will be studied as a mode of communication, historical documents and literary vehicles.
+This course will read and analyze the published letters of the more illustrious Romans named above and letters that survive on papyri and wooden tablets, such as the famed Vindolanda letters.
+The study of the epistolary genre reveals details of daily life, personal relationships, and political bickering, as well as colloquialisms and unusual language.
+Letters will be studied as a mode of communication, historical documents, and literary vehicles.
 Prerequisite: LAT 113 or equivalent.
-Not offered in 2021-22.
+Offered Term 2.
 (LAN, PRE)